Our Privacy Promise

 not by policy

 These aren't promises buried in a terms of service.
-They're architectural decisions โ€” things we literally can't do, because we designed the system that way.
+They're architectural decisions — things we literally can't do, because we designed the system with end-to-end encryption built in from day one.

 Everything stays on-premises